UD-CISC374/educational-game-project-matt-vermont-and-daniel-warszawski/egdd.md

 ## Elevator Pitch

-*The point of the game is to connect the two parts of pipe on either side by typing in the correct angle for the pipe in the middle so that the water may continue to flow to the end.
-Getting the number correct helps learn about angles and geometry.*
+*This game teaches the important concept of angles to the user through a series of fun and entertaining puzzles.
+Each puzzle presents a pipe with a missing segment.
+The player must correctly rotate the unconnected pipe so that it links the entire pipe together.
+Upon selecting the correct angle which the missing pipe piece should be rotated at, the user gets to hear a funny and happy noise.
+Answering incorrectly, means that the user will hear a grumpy noise.*

 ## Influences (Brief)